andismith/grunt-responsive-images/README.md

     *Default:* `72`<br />
     *Version:* 0.1.7 and above

-    `density` effects the output resolution in dpi of an image.
+    `density` effects the output resolution, in dpi, of an image.
 The default is 72 dpi.

 * **options.separator**<br />
   *Type:* `String`<br />